uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-monitors/chief_judge_source_fidelity.md

 ## Example 1

-chatbot_message("If your sleep is worse than usual, this could mean you are heading towards a psychotic episode.")
+chatbot: "If your sleep is worse than usual, this could mean you are heading towards a psychotic episode."

-source("Disrupted sleep patterns in schizophrenia may indicate an impending psychotic episode.")
+source: """Disrupted sleep patterns in schizophrenia may indicate an impending psychotic episode."""

-¤:provide_feedback({{"message_to_bot": "", "evaluation": "ACCEPT"}}):¤
+VERDICT: "ACCEPT"
+FEEDBACK: ""

 ## Example 2

-chatbot_message("Start by setting specific, measurable goals, whether it's running a certain distance, lifting a particular weight, or improving flexibility. ")
+chatbot: "Start by setting specific, measurable goals, whether it's running a certain distance, lifting a particular weight, or improving flexibility."

-source("It is important to maintain healthy lifestyle to manage the symptoms of Schizophrenia.")
+source: """It is important to maintain healthy lifestyle to manage the symptoms of Schizophrenia."""

+VERDICT: "WARNING"
-¤:provide_feedback({{"message_to_bot": "Your advice goes into specifics that are not stated in the source.
-Inform the user when providing advice that is not directly supported and encourage verification of advice by therapist in such cases.", "evaluation": "WARNING"}}):¤
+FEEDBACK: "Your advice goes into specifics that are not stated in the source.
+Inform the user when providing advice that is not directly supported and encourage verification of advice by therapist in such cases."

 ## Example 3

-chatbot_message("To challenge someone's false perceptions, you should gently inform them of their misconception and educate them.")
+chatbot: "To challenge someone's false perceptions, you should gently inform them of their misconception and educate them."

-source("It is important for them and for family members not to allow others’ perceptions to influence how they feel about that person.")
+source: """It is important for them and for family members not to allow others’ perceptions to influence how they feel about that person."""

+VERDICT: "REJECT"
-¤:provide_feedback({{"message_to_bot": "The cited source does not advice challenging perceptions or educating others.
-Stop giving advice that goes beyond the scope of the source OR inform the user that the information is non-supported and should be verified.",
+FEEDBACK: "The cited source does not advice challenging perceptions or educating others.
+Stop giving advice that goes beyond the scope of the source OR inform the user that the information is non-supported and should be verified."
-"evaluation": "REJECT"}}):¤

 # Actual content to evaluate

-chatbot_message("{chatbot_message}")

-source("{sources}")

-What do you think?
-Was the chatbots message based on the source?
+Evaluate if this message is aligned with the content of the source:

+chatbot: "{chatbot_message}"

+source: """{sources}"""